 While personalizing a typical office space is often limited, your home office comes with endless possibilities.
 You get to choose everything from the paint colour to the artwork to the flooring and everything in between.
 You shouldn’t be afraid to add your own style to the room, you should be careful that the decor doesn’t create a distraction.
 Stick with a neutral colour palette for a clean, visually pleasing area.

 Flooring should be determined by the room location.
-Upper-level offices can use hardwood, laminate, or a low-pile carpeting.
+Upper-level offices can use hardwood, laminate, or low-pile carpeting.
 Basement offices will require a little more research to make sure the flooring is moisture-resistant and won’t warp or cause mold and mildew to grow.

 Although natural sunlight shining through the windows can lift the spirits, too much glare or heat in your office will make you lethargic and uncomfortable.
 Get the most out of your daytime work by adding blinds or shades to your windows that can be adjusted during the brightest hours.